moneroguides/monero-guides/content/tutorials/00x03 Mining Monero; P2Pool quick start guide.md

 ### TIME TO MINE

 Alright, it's nearly time to get our mining underway.

+Firstly, as a Windows user, you will now want to close the software and start it again with aministrative privilages.
+You can do with by right clicking on the start menu or dektop icon.

 The software is now synchronised with the rest of the network and we've now only got a few more settings to change.

 We're now to going to select the *settings* tab from the menu and then *node*.